-Why a Below Tile System Is Necessary
+Why Below Tile Systems Are Necessary

-A tile deck can serve as a gorgeous addition to your home, community, or business.
-Tile is a durable building material, and it allows you to choose different colors, textures and patterns.
+A tiled deck can serve as a gorgeous addition to your home, community, or business.
+Tile is a durable building material, and it allows you to choose different colors, textures, and patterns.
 Using tile as a surface for your deck can, however, pose serious problems both for your deck and for the building to which it is affixed…if it is not properly installed, the tile may cause water to pool on the deck surface, or water may soak into the wood in the underlying deck structure.
 Consequently, the wood is liable to rot, which can lead to mold, serious structural degradation, and perhaps even collapse.

-When this happens, it may be necessary to pay for a costly and time consuming deck reconstruction.
+When this happens, it may be necessary to pay for a costly and time-consuming deck reconstruction.
 An additional risk is that with improper drainage, water may seep into the foundation or structure of the building to which the deck is attached, potentially causing further costly structural problems.
 Further, tile will often expand when it soaks up moisture, which can lead to buckling or cracking as well as degrading the bond between the tile and the underlying structure.